VB Migration Partner

 /tlbreference:c:\myapp\interfaces.dll /keyfile:c:\mycompany.snk"

-This pragma is necessary only when VB Migration Partner fails to correctly locate the type library to be imported or any of the *.dll or *.tlb files such a type library depends on, or when you need to specify any additional option for the TlbImp.exe tool, such as when you want to sign the imported assembly with a strong name.
+This pragma is necessary when VB Migration Partner fails to correctly locate the type library to be imported or any of the *.dll or *.tlb files such a type library depends on, or when you need to specify any additional option for the TlbImp.exe tool, such as when you want to sign the imported assembly with a strong name.
 Notice that VB Migration Partner uses this pragma only to correctly resolve a reference to a type library: the type library is actually imported in the current project only if it was referenced by the original VB6 project.

 You can apply this pragma only by storing it in a *.pragmas file.
 We suggest that you use the special file named VBMigrationPartner.pragmas, which you can conveniently share among all the projects of a complex application.
 (As explained above, a type library is effectively imported only if it is referenced by the original VB6 project and this pragma only teaches VB Migration Partner how the type library must be imported.)